nucypher/nucypher/docs/source/guides/worklock_guide.rst

             - `whale_1` bonus bid = 700 ETH - 180.15 ETH = 519.85 ETH
             - `whale_2` bonus bid = 770 ETH - 250.15 ETH = 519.85 ETH

-        - The updated ETH Bonus Pool will be
+        - The updated bonus ETH supply will be

             .. math::

                 35,000 ETH - (180.15 ETH + 250.15 ETH) = 34,569.70 ETH

     #.
-Each whale's portion of the ETH bonus pool is therefore
+Each whale's portion of the bonus ETH supply is therefore

             .. math::